Being referred for a genetic consultation is understandably stressful. You may have been seeking out a diagnosis for months or years, or may be

 - Family photos can help geneticists identify patterns in physical features, so bring photos from several generations if possible.

-- We will not deny treatment due to finances; however, if you have insurance or Medicaid cards, bring them to your consultation.
+- If you have insurance or Medicaid cards, bring them to your consultation.

 For the convenience of our patients, we have created a pamphlet titled "Preparing for Your Genetic Visit”